shlomnissan/subbscribe/README.md

 `emailonly` - If set to true, the name field will not be included in the opt-in form.

+`cm_mail_field` - If CampaignMonitor is used as client, a CM mail field should be provided.

 ### Callbacks

 `onClose` - Called when someone close the pop-up without subscribing.